MapsPeople/docs/src/map/map-control/working-with-events-ios.md

 ---
-title: Working with Events
+title: Working with Events for iOS
 eleventyNavigation:
+  key: map-map-control-events-ios
-  parent: ios-v3-guides-map-control
+  parent: map-map-control
-  key: Working with Events
+  title: Working with Events for iOS
-  order: 450
+  order: 220
 ---

 The MapControl delegate can inform you when the various data from the MapsIndoors services are loaded through it's `MPMapControlDelegate` so you should set the delegate, in most of the cases with the current UIViewController: